FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/case-studies/en/starling-lab.md

 ## Solution

 Starling Lab’s solution is articulated through a three-phase framework: Capture → Store → Verify, combined with a broader design principle of "Authenticity-by-Design".
-From the blog:
+From the [FFDW blog](https://ffdweb.org/blog/the-starling-lab-framework):

 - **Capture**: At the moment of creation or ingestion of digital content—photos, video, audio, websites—metadata is collected: timestamps, GPS coordinates, device metadata.
 Creators are empowered to control what provenance data is released (respecting privacy).
-Example: Project "Dokaz” "n Ukraine captured data for legal submission with chain-of-custody metadata.
+Example: Project "Dokaz" in Ukraine captured data for legal submission with chain-of-custody metadata.
 - **Store**: Once captured, assets (and their metadata) are stored on decentralized, content-addressed networks (e.g., IPFS, the Filecoin network, etc.).
-Starling Lab uses its "Integri"y Pipeline”: encryption, attestations (authsign certificates), automated metadata processing, and anchoring to distributed storage for redundancy & long-term availability.
+Starling Lab uses its "Integrity Pipeline": encryption, attestations (authsign certificates), automated metadata processing, and anchoring to distributed storage for redundancy & long-term availability.
 - **Verify**: The provenance and authenticity of assets are made auditable via human and machine workflows: expert attestations, registration of content IDs on blockchains, consumption tools that allow users to inspect trust signals.
-Audiences can evaluate trustworthiness of digital content themselves. https://ffdweb.org/blog/the-starling-lab-framework
+Audiences can evaluate trustworthiness of digital content themselves.

-Additionally, Starling Lab embraces an "Authent"city by Design” philosophy: embedding verifiable markers of provenance, ensuring persistence (via decentralised systems), verifiability, accountability, and respecting privacy from the start.
+Additionally, Starling Lab embraces an "Authentcity by Design" philosophy: embedding verifiable markers of provenance, ensuring persistence (via decentralised systems), verifiability, accountability, and respecting privacy from the start.

 ## Results